Key Take Aways from MoneyConf 2017 in Madrid

 He continued by saying that:

 “Blockchain architectures have inspired new ways of thinking but haven’t transcended yet any sector or industry”.

 People try to do things at a larger scale, in a more decentralized manner and Blockchain makes a lot of sense in an economy that tends to be more and more collaborative, in particular with peer-to-peer services and connected infrastructures.

 We are at a point where people try to disrupt every sector with this new technology, but “Disruption in Blockchain mostly comes from Bitcoin & Cryptocurrencies than blockchain technology as a whole.”
 Said Huy.
 Industry leaders should not try to apply Blockchain to everything even if it looks attractive.
-Most of blockchain is undercovered without the consumer knowing the use of it, and this is the way it is supposed to be.
+Most of blockchain applications are undercover, without the consumer knowing they are using it, and this is the way it is supposed to be.

 “I don’t understand why everyone want to understand how Blockchains works.
 No one wants to understand how smartphones work.
 It just works.”
 Heard during Blockshow Europe 2017